 How to drive with poor visibility

 Windscreen wipers should be replaced as soon as they stop clearing your front and back windscreen effectively, you don't want to be caught out struggling to see in the middle of a storm.
-If this is more relevant to your situation, read our separate guide and checklist for driving in winter weather including storms.
+Take a look at our separate guide and checklist for driving in winter weather including storms.

-If you break down or are stranded in a flood
+What should I do if I break down or get stranded in a flood?

-If you’re affected by floods and need some help and advice on making a claim, we are here to help, 24 hours a day.
+If you have been affected by floods and need advice on making a claim, we are here to help.
 MORE THAN Claims Helplines are available 24 hours for customers.

-Before you make a claim, please make sure you have your policy schedule and as many details of the damage as possible to hand, as these will speed up your claim.
+Before you make a claim, please have your policy schedule and as many details of the damage as possible to hand.